Computing Subject Lead: Miss Fahey

 Rationale for the implementation of the two-year mixed age progression plan for Computing (established Sept.
 2022)

 Long term plan for Computing has been established and adapted from guidance and unit plans linked to Barefoot Computing and Teach Computing.
-Planning reflects the need for a bespoke (mixed age) school based curriculum for Computing based on current and future plans for school organisation and changing structures of each Team, with regards context of year groups in 2022/2023 and 2023/2024.
+Planning reflects the need for a bespoke (mixed age) school based curriculum for Computing based on current and future plans for school organisation and changing structures of each Team.

 No rolling programme also in Team Donaldson due to EYFS/ Y1 curriculum.
 Children in each of these discrete curriculum groups will have provision established to reflect requirements within the various Programme of Study via Barefoot (EYFS) and Teach Computing (Year 1).